MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Raw binary output
 ^^^^^^^^^^^^^^^^^

-The repository includes a few `MATLAB <https://www.mathworks.com/>`_ utilities to read binary output files written in the :filelink:`/pkg/mdsio` format.
-The `MATLAB <https://www.mathworks.com/>`_ scripts are located in the directory :filelink:`utils/matlab` under the root tree.
+The repository includes a few `MATLAB <https://www.mathworks.com/products/matlab.html>`_ utilities to read binary output files written in the :filelink:`/pkg/mdsio` format.
+The `MATLAB <https://www.mathworks.com/products/matlab.html>`_ scripts are located in the directory :filelink:`utils/matlab` under the root tree.
 The script :filelink:`utils/matlab/rdmds.m` reads the data.
 Look at the comments inside the script to see how to use it.

-Some examples of reading and visualizing some output in `Matlab <https://www.mathworks.com/>`_:
+Some examples of reading and visualizing some output in `MATLAB <https://www.mathworks.com/products/matlab.html>`_:

 ::